-where $\mathcal{J}$ is defined in Assumption~\ref{cJdef}, then under the assumptions of Theorem~\ref{supthm} we have $\hat{\B{z}}_1=\cdots=\hat{\B{z}}_K=\B{z}^*_1=\cdots=\B{z}^*_K$ with high probability.\footref{foot2} \end{corollary} Based on Corollary~\ref{cor3}, when the true models of the $K$ tasks have a common support then problem~\eqref{suppHet} can recover the support of the underlying model correctly under condition~\eqref{supreccond}.
-Condition~\eqref{supreccond} states that the average signal level in tasks with sufficiently large numbers of samples (i.e., tasks in $\mathcal{J}$) is large compared to the noise.
+where $\mathcal{J}$ is defined in Assumption~\ref{cJdef}, then under the assumptions of Theorem~\ref{supthm} we have $\hat{\B{z}}_1=\cdots=\hat{\B{z}}_K=\B{z}^*_1=\cdots=\B{z}^*_K$ with high probability.\footref{foot2} \end{corollary} Based on Corollary~\ref{cor3}, when the true models of the $K$ tasks have a common support, then the estimator from Problem~\eqref{suppHet} can recover the support of the underlying model correctly under condition~\eqref{supreccond}.
+Condition~\eqref{supreccond} states that the average signal level in tasks with a sufficiently large number of samples (i.e., tasks in $\mathcal{J}$) is large compared to the noise.
 In fact, there may be some tasks that do not have large enough sample sizes, or some tasks that do not have signals that are high enough for support recovery, but as long as the average signal is high enough among tasks in $\mathcal{J}$, problem~\eqref{suppHet} recovers the support of every task correctly.

 \begin{remark} Under the setup we have considered here, $n_k \gtrsim s\log p$ samples are required to recover the support of task $k$ correctly if we were to fit a separate sparse regression on each task~\citep{minimaxlinear}.
 Although Corollary~\ref{cor3} requires some tasks to have at least $n_k \gtrsim s\log p$ samples, some tasks can have fewer samples when we use our methods.
-Moreover, some $\eta_k$'s can be small enough such that fitting a sparse regression to that task alone would be unable to recover the support, but problem~\eqref{suppHet} can use the information from every task to estimate the common support correctly.
-This shows that sharing information across tasks under a common support model can result in improved support recovery. \end{remark} Next we consider the regular case similar to before. \begin{corollary} Let $\{\hat{\B{\beta}}_k,\hat{\B{z}}_k\}_{k=1}^K$ be the optimal solution to problem~\eqref{suppHet} with a suitably chosen value of $\delta$\footnote{See~\eqref{cor4-delta} for an expression for $\delta$.}.
-If $\sum_{k\in\mathcal{J}}\eta_k\gtrsim s\sum_{k=1}^K \sigma_k^2$ where $\mathcal{J}$ is defined in Assumption~\ref{cJdef}, then under the assumptions of Theorem~\ref{supthm} with high probability\footref{foot2},
+Moreover, some $\eta_k$'s can be small enough such that a sparse linear model fit to that task alone would be unable to recover the support, but problem~\eqref{suppHet} can use the information from every task to estimate the common support correctly.
+This shows that sharing information across tasks under a common support model can improve support recovery. \end{remark} Next we consider the regular case. \begin{corollary} Let $\{\hat{\B{\beta}}_k,\hat{\B{z}}_k\}_{k=1}^K$ be the optimal solution to Problem~\eqref{suppHet} with a suitably chosen value\footnote{See~\eqref{cor4-delta} for an expression for $\delta$.} of $\delta$.
+If $\sum_{k\in\mathcal{J}}\eta_k\gtrsim s\sum_{k=1}^K \sigma_k^2$ where $\mathcal{J}$ is defined in Assumption~\ref{cJdef}, then under the assumptions of Theorem~\ref{supthm} w.h.p,\footref{foot2}